ElementsProject/lightning/doc/lightning-connect.7.md

     { "code" : 401, "message" : "..." }

+If the peer disconnected while we were connecting:

+    { "code" : 402, "message" : "..." }

 If the given parameters are wrong:

     { "code" : -32602, "message" : "..." }